 Again since $x_i$, $w_i$, $x_k$, $w_k$, are all independent and since $\mathbb{E}\left[w_i\right]=0$, the double summation in (\ref{init2}) reduces to 0.
 Therefore,

-Now, we can simplify the notation by writing $s^2_{w_i}$, $s^2_{x_i}$, $s^2_y$ for the variances of the weight $i$, input $i$, and output $y$, respectively.
+Now, the notation can be simplified by writing $s^2_{w_i}$, $s^2_{x_i}$, $s^2_y$ for the variances of the weight $i$, input $i$, and output $y$, respectively.
 In addition, $\mu_{x_i}$ denotes the mean for input $i$.
 Remember that weights are sampled from zero mean $\mu_{w_i}=0$.
-We can rewrite (\ref{init3}) as
+Let us rewrite (\ref{init3}) as

-Now, we set constant variance for $y$ (e.g., $s^2_y=1$) to solve the weight variance in two different ways.
+Now, set constant variance for $y$ (e.g., $s^2_y=1$) to solve the weight variance in two different ways.
 Remember that $x_i$ are identical, so $\mu_{x_i}=\mu_{x}$ and $s_{x_i}=s_{x}$.
-First, we assume identical distribution and equal variance for the weights (i.e., $s^2_{w_i}=s^2_{w_k}=s^2_{w}$).
+First, assume identical distribution and equal variance for the weights (i.e., $s^2_{w_i}=s^2_{w_k}=s^2_{w}$).
 Thus, the variance of each weight can be expressed as:

 If we set $s^2_{x}=1$ and $\mu^2_{x}=0$, $s^2_{w_i}$ reduces to one over the squared norm of the $\phi$ coefficient vector.
 However, instead of equal variance weights, one can sample the weights non-identically from different distributions to create equal variance in the products $w_i*\phi(i)$.
-For example, if each term in the summation (\ref{yvar}) receives $1/m$ variance, for a total variance of 1, we can initialize the independent weights with the following variance:
+For example, if each term in the summation (\ref{yvar}) receives $1/m$ variance, for a total variance of 1, it is possible to initialize the independent weights with the following variance:

-The different transfer functions require different scalers to provide the expected output variance \citep{kumar2017,he2015}.
-We used (\ref{init_sum1}) and sampled the weights uniformly with $U\left[-\sqrt{6}/s_{w},\sqrt{6}/s_{w}\right]$ for the rectified linear unit activation functions.
+The different transfer functions require different scalers to provide the expected output variance \citep{he2015,kumar2017}.
+The current implementation used (\ref{init_sum1}) and sampled the weights uniformly with $U\left[-\sqrt{6}/s_{w},\sqrt{6}/s_{w}\right]$ for the RELU activations.